-Information Item Only monnation

-- Approval on Consent Agenda

-- Conference (for discussion only)
+Information Item Only Approval on Consent Agenda Conference (for discussion only) Conference/First Reading Conference/Action Action Public Hearing

-- Conference/First Reading (Action Anticipated: December 4, 2014)

-- Conference/Action

-- Action

-- Public Hearing

 Division: Business Services

 Recommendation: Approve Resolution No. 2815 authorizing the issuance and sale of refunding bonds and approving forms of documents and actions of officers of the District necessary in connection with the refunding of General Obligation bonds.